TtheBC01/pEigen/README.md

 well as matrix decomposition methods.
 Matrix compuatation (particularly factorization) using Eigen are usually *much* faster that other packages like numpy or scipy.

+Eigen has some of the fastest matrix decomposition implementations available (for CPUs).
+The pEigen package is just a thin wrapper that exposes this capability for python users.
+Compared to Numpy, pEigen is about 10 times smaller, and typically much faster for large factorizations like SVD and QR.

 For information about building this project locally for contributing, see the [developer docs](/DEV.md).

 ## Examples